Zuwayr-Educative/svg-recolor/README.md

    - **Manual Recoloring**: Click on any element in the SVG, then choose a color from the palette
    - **Auto Recolor V1**: Fast RGB-based automatic color mapping to your palette
    - **Auto Recolor V2**: Advanced LAB color space for perceptually accurate color matching
+   - **Auto Recolor V3**: **Recommended for Illustrations**.
+Uses Hue Priority matching to correctly map pastels (e.g. Pale Yellow -> Yellow) and keep dark text legible.
+   - **Note**: Switching between modes automatically resets the image to its original state, so you can experiment freely.

 3. **Customize Output**
    - Adjust dimensions, padding, and background color